indykiss/DataStructures-Algos/Progress.md

 # June plan:
 - Leetcodes, System design

-* Week pre FB - 45 LCs
+* Week pre FB, M-Sun - 46 LCs

 Facebook FAQs To-Do:
 - Add numbers, add strs, look at list
-- Briefly go over the FB system designs
+- Briefly go over the FB system designs all of them
+- Look at my google sheet and the list

 Remember, when you are mentally dead around the 4/5 hour mark, just do leetcode easies.
 Maybe read sys des.